araschermer/python-code/Relational Databases/postgresql-practice/stored-procedures/readme.md

     project_description
     <br />
 A stored procedure is a group of SQL statements that has been created and stored in the database.
 A stored procedure will accept input parameters so that a single procedure can be used over the network by several clients using different input data.
-Stored procedures are associated with the database not the application, therefore  it is more practical to create the procedure in the shell before using it in the python application<br />
+Stored procedures are associated with the database not the application, therefore  it is more practical to create the procedure in the shell as shown in this <a href="https://github.com/amgad01/python-code/tree/main/Relational%20Databases/postgresql-practice/stored-procedures#example-using-command-line">example</a>, before using it in the python application<br />
     <br />
   </p>
 <!-- TABLE OF CONTENTS -->